 That said, follow these steps to view incognito history on Windows:

-1. Click on the Windows icon on the center of the taskbar (on the left in Windows 10) and look out for Windows Command Prompt.
+- Click on the Windows icon in the center of the taskbar (on the left in Windows 10) and look out for Windows Command Prompt.
 Once you’ve found it, open it as administrator.
 Furthermore, you can search for it as CMD in the Windows search.

-2. Now, you will see the blackish command-line interface.
-If you’re not familiar with it, don’t worry, I’ll guide your way through it.
+- Now, you will see the blackish command-line interface.
+If you’re unfamiliar with it, don’t worry; I’ll guide you through it.
 Type the command “ipconfig/displaydns” and press enter.
 It will open up the complete private browsing history.
 Enjoy!

 You can also use the DNS cache to delete the incognito history (more on this below).